Travel TipsÂ

 “On a dark desert highway…”

 It takes work to get to Big Bend National Park.
-Realistically, you can’t get there from South Carolina in just one day, even with modern conveniences.
-So the first day of our trip was solely dedicated to travel, flying most of the day with a layover in Dallas, then picking up a rental car upon landing in El Paso and driving three hours to Marfa, Texas.
+You can’t get there from South Carolina in one day, even with modern conveniences.
+So the first day of our trip was solely dedicated to flying then picking up a rental car upon landing in El Paso and driving three hours to Marfa, Texas.

 Song Inspiration: “Texas Sun” – Khruangbin and Leon Bridges